Artifact-Virtual/arcx_token/PLAYBOOK.md

     - Use smart contracts or transparent wallets for trust.

 6. **Distribute to Early Adopters (If Planned)**
-    - Send ARCx to partners, early backers, or participants per your plan.
+    - Distribute ARCx to partners, early backers, or participants per the allocation plan.
     - Log all distributions for auditability.

 7. **Prepare for DEX Listing**
     - Add initial liquidity to Uniswap (Base) or chosen DEX when ready.
     - Announce pool details to prevent scams/fake pairs.
-    - Be prepared for volatility.
+    - Prepare for volatility.

 8. **Mint/Burn Policy**
-    - Only mint or burn tokens per protocol rules.
+    - Mint or burn tokens only per protocol rules.
     - Avoid arbitrary supply changes.

 ---

-### TL;DR — What To Do Right Now
+### TL;DR — Immediate Steps

 - Hold all ARCx in secure treasury.
 - Plan allocation and liquidity events.